Malix-Labs/awesome_atomic/readme.md

 - [How Nix and NixOS Get So Close to Perfect](https://christine.website/talks/nixos-pain-2021-11-10) - Xe
 - [Fedora Silverblue: is this the FUTURE of Linux? - Project of the Month](https://www.youtube.com/watch?v=5TjIzUJtF-I) - older video but an excellent review of the major components
 - [Learning the difference between Red Hat distributions and what Fedora Silverblue is](https://www.youtube.com/watch?v=U8U2pEyeI6E) - JJ Asghar
-- [Linux After Dark – Episode 07](https://linuxafterdark.net/linux-after-dark-episode-07/) - the hosts try silverblue and did an episode on their experiences.
+- [Linux After Dark – Episode 07](https://linuxafterdark.net/linux-after-dark-episode-07/) - the hosts tried silverblue and did an episode on their experiences.
 - [Fedora Silverblue: An Immutable OS](https://www.youtube.com/watch?v=K-FqVWFh01w)
 - [What's new in (rpm-)ostree - 2022 edition! - DevConf.CZ 2022](https://www.youtube.com/watch?v=lEDihzhsIjE)
 - [Fedora 36 Silverblue: The 3 Guiding Principles for a Successful Experience](https://www.youtube.com/watch?v=zhBnuVVdd6Y) - excellent introduction video that covers lots of tips and tricks.